ggabriel96/opzioni/README.md

 # Sneak peek

 The code below is a fully working example, taken from [`examples/hello.cpp`](examples/hello.cpp), only reformatted and with quotes changed to angle brackets in the `#include`.
+Feel free to take a look at the other, more complex, examples in the same directory.

 ```cpp
 #include <iostream>